Breaking Bad Habits Using Psychology (Guide)

 What activity are you engaged in?

-What craving do you want to satisfy?
-Figure out how you can substitute the harmful reward with a neutral or positive reward that will still grant satisfaction.
+After you have described the reward you are craving, figure out how you can substitute the harmful reward with a neutral or positive reward that will make you feel good about yourself.

-Once have identified the cue and the reward, it is time to insert a new routine into your schedule.
+Once you have identified the cue and the reward, it is time to change your daily behaviors to eliminate the routine.
 If possible, choose an activity that is triggered by the old cue and delivers the old reward.

-In my smoking example, the cigarette isn't the reward, the nicotine, that little buzz, is the reward.
-The new routine would be chewing nicotine gum or smoking an electronic cigarette.
+In my smoking example, the cigarette itself is not the reward, the nicotine buzz is the reward.
+A smoker could substitute the smoking activity for chewing nicotine gum or smoking an electronic cigarette.

-If you are a mentally strong person, you might choose and even healthier routine.
-Some nicotine addicts will brush their teeth instead of smoking or chew none-nicotine gums or Tic Tacs.
-Others drink a glass of water when they feel the urge to smoke.
+If you are a strong person that can simultaneously kick a bad habit and form a good one, choose a healthy routine.
+Some nicotine addicts will brush their teeth instead of smoking, chew none-nicotine gums, or drink a glass of water when they feel the urge to smoke.

-After 10 days of avoiding the habit, you have beat the worst part.
-I like to keep track of my progress in a journal.
-The longer my streak, the stronger my determination to keep going becomes.
+After 10 days of avoiding the habit, you have beat the worst part of the habit breaking cycle.
+I keep track of my progress while kicking bad habits and forming good ones in a habit tracking app.
+The longer my streak, the stronger my determination to keep going.

-If you want more information check out Charles Duhigg’s The Power of Habit
+If you want more information about habit formation check out Charles Duhigg’s The Power of Habit